Husk Tomato

 Natural Habitat

-Native to the Caribbean, Central America, and parts of South America
+native to a wider range including Cenral and Eastern United States, the Caribbean, Central America, and parts of South America

 Other Names